PhoBricks/SPIKE_communication/README.md

 Notes:
 - list will be only send if program on the hub is started after the connection is established
+- the hub sends only the first 20 entries of a list
 - variables will be send always